The difference between root and stem is due to the following properties:

 - Stems are the part of the shoot system that flourishes above the soil surface and shows negative geotropism.
 Roots are the part of the root system that flourishes underground the soil and shows positive geotropism.

-- Roots are the tubular structures that move towards the water and shows positive hydrotropism, whereas stems are the branched structures that move away from the water and are negatively hydrotropic.
+- Roots are the tubular structures that move towards the water and show positive hydrotropism, whereas stems are the branched structures that move away from the water and are negatively hydrotropic.

-- Thimble like root cap is a structure that is only found in a root system and differentiates it from the other parts of the plant.
+- A thimble-like root cap is a structure found in a root system, differentiating it from the other parts of the plant.

-- The growing point of the root is sub-terminal and give rise to the formation of endogenous root branches, while the growing point of the stem is terminal and give rise to the formation of exogenous stem branches.
+- The growing point of the root is sub-terminal and giving rise to the endogenous root branches.
+Conversely, the growing point of the stem is terminal and giving rise to the formation of exogenous stem branches.

-- Cuticle, Schlerenchymatous hypodermis, stomata, chloroplast, fibres are absent in the cross-section view of the root system, while present in stems.
+- Cuticle, sclerenchymatous hypodermis, stomata, chloroplast, fibres are absent in the cross-section view of the root system while present in stems.

 - Root performs two functional roles like anchorage and nutrient absorption, whereas stem performs functions like preparation, transportation and storage of food in a plant system.

-Therefore, we can conclude that without the working of roots and stems, a plant could not thrive as both perform different roles to maintain the plant physiology.
+Therefore, we can conclude that a plant could not thrive without the working of roots and stems as both perform different roles to maintain the plant physiology.